 play buttons on web pages that start the player at any dates and times.
 We will use it on

 spinitron.com to put play buttons on public pages as described

 For now we are accepting only existing Spinitron clients as Ark customers in order to limit how quickly we need to scale up the system.

 Copyright, licensing and SoundExchange

-We operate the Ark service on the assumption that it is part of your webcast service that you operate under the statutory license.
-You assume liability for your compliance with law, regulations and procedures with copyright performance royalty organizations.
+We operate the Ark service on condition that it is part of your webcast service that you operate under the statutory license.
+You assume liability for your archive’s compliance with law, regulations and procedures with copyright performance royalty organizations.